 Windermere

-On the west shore of Lake Windermere, you’ll find Claife Viewing Station.
-You can use the Windermere Car Ferry as a treat for the family – it only costs 50p each way for foot passengers!
-The original viewing station still stands and has done since the 18th century.
-You can use the coloured window glass to create some amazing effects that the children will love!
+On the west shore of Lake Windermere, you’ll find the Claife Viewing Station.
+You can use the Windermere Car Ferry as a treat for the family—it only costs 50p each way for foot passengers!
+The original viewpoint still stands since the 18th century.
+You can use the colored window glass to create amazing effects that the kids will love

 Bassenthwaite